 While there are many advantages to using Amazon FBA, you should also consider the disadvantage of having less control over your inventory and shipping.
 Here are a few examples where this might backfire:

-- Amazon may decide to stop carrying your product or change their shipping policies, which can create a big headache for sellers.
+- Amazon may decide to stop carrying your product or change its shipping policies, which can create a big headache for sellers.

 - You will have to pay referral fees and closing fees on each sale, which can add up over time.